Medibank/coding-challenge-generic/README.md

 # Medibank Coding Challenge
 ### Name: Niousha Dastan

-## Note: I will use python in this project.
+### Note: I will use python in this project.

-## Overview
-Sort through a list of files in a folder structure
-- Write a script to search through a directory (and subdirectories) of files.
-- Output the list of unique strings with descending order of occurrences next to them
-- Only strings with more than 2 occurrences should be reported

 ## Requirements
- I am going to:
+ ### Sort through a list of files in a folder structure:
  - Write a script to search through a directory (and subdirectories) of files.
  - Output the list of unique strings with descending order of occurrences next to them
  - Only strings with more than 2 occurrences should be reported